bglusman/Outlaw/README.md

         unless
         :disjoint_code_seperator
         else",
-        "If you write unless else and think it makes sense than you are a cylon"
+        "If you write unless else and think it makes sense then you are a cylon"

-Integrate Rails Best Practices gem, Reek gem, and perhaps others, so that individual issue detections they provide can be added as laws in the outlawed file while ignoring/not running other detection routines.
+*Integrate Rails Best Practices gem, Reek gem, and perhaps others, so that individual issue detections they provide can be added as laws in the outlawed file while ignoring/not running other detection routines.

-Provide hooks to integrate with rake task and/or githooks to automate enforcement/notification of laws in a project.
+*Automate optional integration with rake task and/or githooks for enforcement/notification of laws in a project.

+*Specify classes of laws, such as log, warn and prevent for differing behavior regarding violations at runtime.